supameow/8-Week-SQL-Challenge-2026/case-study-1/solution.md

 | C           | 2     |

 ---
-**Query #3**

-    -- Task 3: What was the first item from the menu purchased by each customer?
+Task 3: What was the first item from the menu purchased by each customer?
 ```sql
     select
        distinct s.customer_id,